Israel-Iran conflict: List of key events, June 17, 2025

 Fighting

-- Several explosions rocked areas across Iran, including its central and western provinces as well as the densely populated capital Tehran, as Israel stepped up bombardment.
+- Several explosions rocked areas across Iran, including its central and western provinces as well as the densely populated capital, Tehran, as Israel stepped up bombardment.

 - The Israeli military said it struck “12 missile launch and storage sites”.

-- Areas attacked by Israel include Isfahan province and Tabriz city, while attacks on Tehran were “continuous and intense”, according to Iranian state media IRNA.
+- Isfahan province and Tabriz city were among those attacked by Israel, while attacks on Tehran were “continuous and intense”, according to Iranian state media IRNA.

-- Israel’s military claimed one of its strikes in Tehran assassinated Iran’s Armed Forces chief Ali Shadmani.
+- Israel’s military claimed that one of its strikes in Tehran assassinated the Iranian army’s war chief of staff, Ali Shadmani.

 - Iran launched retaliatory strikes towards parts of northern Israel and Tel Aviv, and said its missile attacks hit a military intelligence centre and a Mossad operations planning centre.

-- Iran’s Revolutionary Guards said Iranian attacks are targeting Israeli air bases from which attacks on the nation were launched.
+- Iran’s Revolutionary Guard said strikes are targeting the Israeli airbases from which attacks on Iran were launched.

 - Iran’s army also said it tracked and intercepted 28 “hostile aircraft” in the past 24 hours, adding that one of them was a spy drone trying to gain intelligence on “sensitive” sites.

-- Abdolrahim Mousavi, chief of staff of the Iranian Armed Forces, said attacks carried out so far have been a “warning for deterrence”, and warned “the punitive operation will be executed soon”.
+- Abdolrahim Mousavi, the Iranian army’s chief of staff, said that the attacks carried out so far have been a “warning for deterrence”, and said that “the punitive operation will be executed soon”.

 Casualties and disruptions

-- Iran reported several killed in Israel’s attack on a State tv building Monday and three others died in strikes on the central city of Kashan.
+- Several people were killed in Israel’s attack on an Iranian television building on Monday, Tehran reported, and three others died in strikes on the central city of Kashan.

-- Israel has not reported any deaths on Tuesday.
+- Israel did not report any deaths on Tuesday.

-- The International Atomic Energy Agency (IAEA) said it conducted more satellite imagery analysis of Israel’s recent attacks on Iranian nuclear sites, adding it has further evidence indicating “direct impacts” on the “underground enrichment halls” in the Natanz facility.
+- The International Atomic Energy Agency (IAEA) said it conducted more satellite imagery analysis of Israel’s recent attacks on Iranian nuclear sites, and added that it had further evidence indicating “direct impacts” on the “underground enrichment halls” in the Natanz facility.

-- The IAEA added its analysis did not show any such change at two of Iran’s other major nuclear facilities targeted by Israel – Isfahan and Fordow.
+- The IAEA said its analysis did not show any such change at two of Iran’s other major nuclear facilities attacked by Israel – Isfahan and Fordow.

-- The head of the World Health Organization (WHO) Tedros Adhanom Ghebreyesus warned of a devastating toll on civilians and potential health risks associated with Israel’s nuclear-site attacks on Iran.

-- More than 600 foreign nationals have crossed from Iran into neighbouring Azerbaijan in recent days, including citizens of Russia, Germany, Spain, Italy, Romania, the United States, among others.

 Advertisement